PlainCrown/foodeater/README.md

 * 6 different high scores to set
 * 3 snake speeds to choose from
-* 2 types of food to eat
+* Different types of food to eat
 * Obstacle mode for additional difficulty

 # Contributions: